About

 Mission Statement

-Our mission is to promote the conservation of habitat for birds, other wildlife, and people; support National Audubon Society’s efforts; and encourage responsible local action through education, research, and advocacy.
+Our mission is to promote the conservation of habitat for birds, other wildlife, and people; support the National Audubon Society’s efforts; and encourage responsible local action through education, research, and advocacy.

 BAS History